The Evolution: Static vs. Agentic

 - The Decision: The AI returns a JSON object specifying which tool to use.

-- The Execution: A switch case in Power Automate executes the specific sub-flow (the Hands).
+- The Execution: A switch case in Power Automate executes the specific sub-flow (the Hands), with guardrails for anything sensitive.

 Why This Matters for Operations